Persian - or Farsi - is spoken in the Islamic Republic of Iran, Afghanistan (Dari) and Tajikistan (Tajiki).

 Here is a sentence in both versions:

-LP bande be xāne-ye īšān miravam ke nāme-ye doxtar-am rā be man bedahand.
+Literary: bande be xāne-ye īšān miravam ke nāme-ye doxtar-am rā be man bedahand.

-VP bande be xune-šun miram ke nāme-ye doxtar-am-ō behem bedan.
+Vernacular: bande be xune-šun miram ke nāme-ye doxtar-am-ō behem bedan.

 Want to learn Persian?